pcarleton/venweb/README.md

 This project started out as a way for me to try Haskell in a (quasi) practical setting.
 Previously, I had used Haskell for programming problems.
 I really loved the functional style (it was punishing at first, but it grew on me), but I had never deployed anything with it.

 I took inspiration from this blog post: http://adit.io/posts/2012-03-10-building_a_concurrent_web_scraper_with_haskell.html.
-An initial version of would concurrently traverse the transaction graph to build up the network in a single backend request, but I took this behavior out in order to simplify the API.
+An initial version concurrently traversed the transaction graph to build up the network in a single backend request, but I took this behavior out in order to simplify the API.